-Textbooks are made available at the time of registration for student purchase through the services of MBS Direct, which has an online store at http://bookstore.mbsdirect.net/harrisburgu.htm for new and used textbook purchase or rentals.
-A complete textbook listing is available on MBS Direct.
+A complete textbook listing is made available on MBS Direct (http://bookstore.mbsdirect.net/harrisburgu.htm) at the time of registration.
+Textbooks are made available for student purchase through the services of MBS Direct, which has an online store for new and used textbook purchase or rentals.
 Textbooks and other supplies (if specified for a course) must be obtained by the student prior to the first day of class.

 Additional online textbook purchase and rental options are available through companies such as Amazon.
-Book retailers carry a small selection of texts but also have the ability to process online textbooks orders.
+Many book retailers carry a small selection of texts but also have the ability to process online textbooks orders.